-- Give a true and fair view of the financial position of the Authority and Fund at 31 March 2021 and of its income and expenditure for the year then ended; - Have been properly prepared in accordance with the accounting policies directed by the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21; and - Have been prepared in accordance with the requirements of the Local Audit and Accountability Act 2014.
+- Give a true and fair view of the financial position of the Authority and Fund at 31 March 2023 and of its income and expenditure for the year then ended; and - Have been properly prepared in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2022/23.

-The full opinion and certificate are included in the Authority's Statement of Accounts, which can be obtained from the Authority's website.
+The full opinion and certificate will be included in the Authority's Statement of Accounts, which can be obtained from the Authority's website.